FuelLabs/fuel-specs/specs/protocol/abi.md

   - Transfer
   - TransferOut

 Then, each receipt type will have its own properties.
-Some of these properties are related to the Virtual Machine's registers, as specified in more details [here](https://github.com/FuelLabs/fuel-specs/blob/master/specs/vm/opcodes.md).
+Some of these properties are related to the Fuel VM's registers, as specified in more detail [here](https://github.com/FuelLabs/fuel-specs/blob/master/specs/vm/opcodes.md).

 #### Panic receipt

 - `type`: `Panic`.
-- `id`: String representation of 32-Bytes, contract ID of current context if in an internal context, zero otherwise.
+- `id`: Hexadecimal string representation of the 32-byte contract ID of the current context if in an internal context.
+Zero (`"0"`) otherwise.
-- `reason`: Number, panic reason.
+- `reason`: Number; panic reason.
-- `pc`: Number, value of register `$pc`.
+- `pc`: Number; value of register `$pc`.
-- `is`: Number, value of register `$is`.
+- `is`: Number; value of register `$is`.

 ```json
 {